 4. Working with Detectron2

 Detectron2 is a powerful and flexible object detection library developed by Facebook AI Research (FAIR).
 It is built on PyTorch and provides a modular framework for various computer vision tasks, including object detection, instance segmentation, and keypoint detection.
-This library is particularly useful for those interested in open cv object detection and object recognition opencv.
+This library is particularly useful for those interested in OpenCV object detection and object recognition with OpenCV.

 Key components of the Detectron2 architecture include: